DISEASE & TREATMENT

 The neuromuscular junction with MG The neuromuscular junction with MG The neuromuscular junction with MG

 When harmful AChR antibodies attach to AChR, they block, damage, or destroy the AChR, which interrupts nerve-muscle communication.
-This prevents the muscles from getting some of the messages sent by the nerves, leading to MG symptoms.7
+This prevents the muscles from getting some of the messages sent by the nerves, leading to MG symptoms.

 Read more about a treatment option

 While there is no cure, MG symptoms can be treated.
-A treatment goal for people living with MG is to reduce symptoms or become symptom-free for a period of time.
-People may experience minimal symptom expression (MSE), meaning they score 0 or 1 on the MG-ADL scale.The MG-ADL scale is one tool used to measure MG symptoms, where symptoms are measured from 0-24, with a higher score meaning more severe MG.9 You may want to have frequent conversations with your doctor about your MG symptoms.
+Tracking MG symptoms may be helpful.
+The MG-ADL scale is one tool used to track MG symptoms, where symptoms are measured from 0-24, with a higher score meaning more severe MG.
+You may want to have frequent conversations with your doctor about your MG symptoms.
 Common symptom tracking tools may help you and your doctor with conversations about managing your MG.

-Some MG symptoms include10-12:
+Some MG symptoms include:

 • Eyelid drooping